tinkerbell/roadmap/design/20230222_tinkerbell_crd_refactor.md

   // ConditionSeverityError indicates the condition should be treated as an error.
   ConditionSeverityError ConditionSeverity = "Error"

-  // ConditionSeverityWarning indicates the condition shouldbe investigated but the system may
+  // ConditionSeverityWarning indicates the condition should be investigated but that everything
-  // continue to work.
+  // may continue to function.
   ConditionSeverityWarning ConditionSeverity = "Warning"

   // ConditionSeverityInfo indicates the condition is informational only.